panch0r3d/Bug_Bounty_Tools/README.md

   Explanation: tinyurl_bruteforce.py [base url] [output file to save reults to] [max length of random characters appended to base] [optional to filter out results that all point to the same url]

+* vuln_files - My personal collection of files with hidden functionality used for testing file uploads